hoeghh/vlog/rke-offline/README.md

 These two scripts are made to download the images RKE needs to spinn up a Kubernetes cluster, and save those to files.
 Those files can then be transfered to an air gab'd location and used to install Kubernetes without and active internet connection.

+First example uses Docker which requires you to have both the Docker cli and Docker Daemon running.
+It will first do a `docker pull`, and then a `docker save`.
+This option is faster then the next using Skopeo, but very few automated pipelines have access to a Docker daemon for security reasons.

+Next example doesnt require Docker at all, and is more flexible.
+It downloads the Docker images directly to disk in one command, but could also fetch them from one repo, and save them in another repository.
+So it could fetch them from the docker hub, and push to an internal docker registry.
+Using Skopeo is a bit slower then using Docker, but its much easier to integrate into a CD pipeline.

+Both scripts support custom source registry url, if set in the top of the script.
+Some companies operate behind a firewall, and need to use an proxy repository.

 ## Usage with Docker cli + Docker daemon
 Run ./dockerGetImages.sh [VERSION]